top of page

 Notice how Nakdimon says that WE KNOW that you are a teacher from God.
 We (Pharisees) know this.
 Yeshua answered,

 “Amein, I tell you, unless one is born anew, he cannot see the Kingdom of God.”
 Nicodemus said to him, “How can a man be born when he is old?
-Can he enter a second time into his mother's womb, and be born?”
-Yeshua answered, “Most certainly I tell you, unless one is born of water and spirit, he cant enter into the Kingdom of God.
+Can he enter a second time into his mother's womb and be born?”
+Yeshua answered, “Most certainly I tell you, unless one is born of water and spirit, he cannot enter into the Kingdom of God.
 That which is born of the flesh is flesh.
 That which is born of the Spirit is spirit.
-Do not marvel that I said to you, “You must be born anew…Are you the teacher of Israel, and do not understand these things? ” John 3:1-10
+Do not marvel that I said to you, “You must be born anew…Are you the teacher of Israel and do not understand these things? ” John 3:1-10

 Based on Yeshua’s response, this should be a well-known teaching within Judaism.
 In fact, the Talmud says,